ably/ably-dotnet/README.md

     2. Right click Dependencies and select Add Reference
     3. In the dialogue that opens you should see a list of the projects in your solution.
 Check the box next to IO.Ably.NETFramework (or whatever version you are trying to use) and click OK.

+## Spec

+The dotnet library follows the Ably [`Client Library development guide`](https://docs.ably.io/client-lib-development-guide/features/).
+To ensure it is easier to look up whether a spec item has been implemented or not; we add a Trait attribute to tests that implement parts of the spec.
+The convertion is to add `[Trait("spec", "spec tag")]` to unit tests.

+To get a list of all spec items that appear in the tests you can run a script located in the tools directory.
+You need to have .net core 3.0 installed.
+It works on Mac, Linux and Windows.
+Run `dotnet fsi tools/list-test-categories.fsx`.
+It will produce a `results.csv` file which will include all spec items, which file it was found and on what line.

 ## Release process

 This library uses [semantic versioning](http://semver.org/).
 For each release, the following needs to be done: